OfficeDev/microsoft-teams-sample-todo/README.md

 ### Host the tab apps "configuration page" and "content page"

-To enable the app in Dev mode:
+As the tab configuration and content pages are web apps, they must be hosted.

+First, we'll prepare the project:

 1. Clone the repo.
 2. Open a command line in the repo subdirectory.
 3. Run `npm install` (included as part of Node.js) from the command line.

+To host the app locally:
-4. Run `npm start` to start the `webpack-dev-server` to enable the dev app to function.
+* In the repo subdirectory, run `npm start` to start the `webpack-dev-server` to enable the dev app to function.
+* Note that the dev manifest is set up to use localhost, so no additional configuration would be needed.

+Optionally, to build a deployable app, which you can host in your own environment:
-5. Alternatively, run `npm run build` to generate a deployable build, which you can host in your own environment.
-Note:  you will need to modify the config.url in the manifest to point to your hosting location.
-[More information](#registering-an-application-to-authenticate-with-microsoft)
+* In the repo subdirectory, run `npm run build` to generate a deployable build.
+* Modify the config.url in the prod manifest to point to your hosting location.
+[See below](#registering-an-application-to-authenticate-with-microsoft)

 ### Add the tab to Microsoft Teams